Have you ever thought about retiring and moving to a 55 + community?

 Rebel Retiree and I are self-reliant and independent, and therefore, value the freedom of living in a community at large.

 Also, we’ve lived in a neighborhood with an active Home Owners Association.
-I understand the nosiness into other people’s business and I don’t like it.
+Therefore, I understand how HOAs stick their noses into other people’s business.
+I don’t like it.

 As a rebel retiree, my money could be put to better use.
 I would prefer spending it on a road trip to Alaska to see the northern lights.

 I enjoy being around people of all ages.
 It’s what keeps me youthful in mind and spirit.

 The sound of children playing and making noise doesn’t bother me.
 In fact, I think it’s one of the joys of being alive.

 It’s the same principle as adopting a puppy to liven up an old dog.